 Needless to say, don't try to bring a corded chainsaw into the woods.
 It's best to go with the lithium battery electric chainsaws if you're going into the woods.

-Why You Are Going to Need an Electric Chainsaw
+Why It's Best to Have an Electric Chainsaw

 If you are faced with financial hardship, electric chainsaws typically are less expensive than gas-powered chainsaws and are perfect for first time users without the hassle of a gas tank.